uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/data-and-information.md

 {panel end}

 - EK 3.2.1G Metadata is data about data.
-- EK 3.2.1H Metadata can be descriptive data about an image, a Web page, or other complex objects.
+- EK 3.2.1H Metadata can be descriptive data about an image, a webpage, or other complex objects.
 - EK 3.2.1I Metadata can increase the effective use of data or data sets by providing additional information about various aspects of that data.

 ### LO 3.2.2.
 Determine how large data sets impact the use of computational processes to discover information and knowledge.